 This strategy will help you to get the most out of yourself in an exam with time pressure.
-It will allow you to target the quickest and easiest marks first so that you know how much time you have left to tackle the harder questions later on.
+It will allow you to target the quickest and easiest marks first, so you know how much time you have left to tackle the harder questions later on.

-REMEMBER!
-Take care not to miss any questions out and NEVER leave an exam early!
+Take care not to miss any questions out and never leave an exam early!

 This strategy helps you to avoid being confused or distracted by incorrect options and to make positive and confident choices:

 - Step 1: Cover up the answers and read the stem.
 It might help to underline negatives or absolutes, eg never, none, unless or not.

 - Step 2: Anticipate or make a ballpark guess at the correct answer, if you can.

 - Step 3: Uncover all the answers.
 Do any of them correspond to your anticipated answer?